 For more ways to cook pork, take a look at my recipe for Pork Loin Steaks in Creamy Shallot and Mushroom Sauce.

 I don’t share pork recipes often enough and it’s a real shame because we certainly enjoy them at home.
-Pork has a reputation of being fatty, and therefore unhealthy.
+Pork has a reputation of being fatty, and therefore not that good for you.

-However, it couldn’t be further from the truth.
-There are plenty of lean and delicious choices when it comes to pork.
+But that couldn’t be further from the truth.
+There are plenty of lean and delicious choices when it comes to pork, and lots of ways to make it tender and flavourful.

-Everyone has their preferences and I have mine.
+Everyone has their pork chop preferences and I have mine.
 There are many pork chop cuts and some of them are fattier than others.
-I have to admit that I tend to buy leaner cuts.
+I tend to reach for the leaner cuts.

 When pork chops are braised in sauces, the last thing one wants to see or eat is a layer of fat attached to it.
 This is one of the reasons I favour boneless loin chops.

-Boneless loin chops or as they are also known pork loin steaks are the cut I buy most often.
+Boneless loin chops, also known as pork loin steaks, are the cut I buy most often.
 It’s lean, delicious and relatively inexpensive.

 Shoulder chops are my second choice.
-They are very affordable and are quite flavourful, however they can have a fair bit of gristle.
+They are very affordable and quite flavourful but can have a fair bit of gristle.
 Braising shoulder chops in order to tenderise them is the way to go!

-Rib chop is also an excellent option when it comes to grilling but not so much for braising.
+Rib chops are also an excellent option when it comes to grilling but don’t work very well for braising.

-As great as pork chops are they can be disappointing when they come out as dry as a bone.
+As great as pork chops are they can be disappointing when they come out dry as a bone.
+But there are reasons why this happens and ways to prevent it.

 Pork chop meat is quite lean and often thinly cut, so it only requires a short cooking time.
-The reason for your dry pork chop is mostly likely overcooking.
+The reason for a dry pork chop is most likely overcooking.

 So what can I do to avoid a dry pork chop?